charlesrocabert/gbacpp/README.md

 Here, optimums are calculated for all conditions, and saved in the folder <code>./examples/output</code>.
 Verbose mode is activated to get insights in the optimization process.

-### 4.6) Ready-to-use examples <a name="examples"></a>
-Ready-to-use examples are available in the folder <code>./examples</code> (navigate to the folder <code>examples</code> using the <code>cd</code> command):

-• <code>model_A_condition_1.sh</code>: This script will run a single gradient ascent on model A in external condition 1 (2 reactions, 2 metabolites).
-You can execute it using the following command line:

-    bash model_A_condition_1.sh

-At the end of the optimization, CSV files are written in the folder <code>./examples/output</code>.
-You can edit the parameter values at will to test the behaviour of the gradient ascent.
-See below for a full description of the parameters.

-• <code>model_B_all_conditions.sh</code>: This script will calculate the optimal growth rate on model B for all external conditions.
-You can execute it using the following command line:

-    bash model_B_all_conditions.sh

-All the optimums are written in the folder <code>./examples/output</code>.

 # 5) SRC model format tutorial <a name="src_model_format_tutorial"></a>

 A tutorial is available to better understand the content of a self-replicating cell model: